 These areas may also require you to buy and display a ticket.
 If so there will be a machine close by and the sign will state any restrictions.
 Make sure you park within the bays and display the ticket clearly.

 You will see double red lines mainly in large cities replacing double yellow lines on certain routes.
 They are usually in places where it would be hazardous to stop.
 They mean no stopping at any time, not even to drop off or pick up passengers.

 These are areas where Traffic Regulation Orders (Traffic Management Orders in London) restrict parking in certain areas with restrictions specified by signs placed on all vehicular entry.
-There can be exceptions for designated parking bays or other signed areas.
-If single yellow lines are in these areas, then the restrictions will usually apply during the same times as within the zone, unless an accompanying sign shows different times.
+With exceptions of designated parking bays or other signed areas.
+If single yellow lines are in these areas, then the restrictions will usually be the same time as the zone, unless an accompanying sign shows different times.

 Loading and unloading of heavy goods for both commercial and non-commercial vehicles are usually allowed on a yellow line as long as the vehicle is parked safely and is moved to a permitted parking space once the loading is completed.

 There are sometimes restrictions for loading which are often marked by yellow lines on the curb.
 There will usually be a sign to show whether it is no loading at any time or whether loading is permitted during certain hours.
 When loading restrictions are in place, blue badge holders are not permitted to park.

 In some residential areas you will require a residential parking permit, you can obtain a residential parking permit from the local council.